MarkusWandel/battery-tester/doc/manual.md

 ![Assembly Photo 2](pix/assembly2.jpg)

 Mount the relay banks (one bank of eight would be better) using two layers of double-sided adhesive foam tape.
-They won't come off due to the heavy wires that will be added.
+They won't come off due to the stiffness of the heavy wires that will be added.
 Here we already have the connections to the positive battery terminals.

 ![Assembly Photo 3](pix/assembly3.jpg)